 (Wondering why grain-free, animal-based protein, low carb, low glycemic, and probiotics are important?
 Skip on down to the Definitive Guide section for more information.)

 Nulo also offers the best cat food for indoor cats.
-Their Indoor Cat Duck & Cod recipe is specially formulated to help keep indoor felines lean, even though they get less physical activity compared to their outdoor counterparts.
+Their Indoor Cat Chicken & Cod recipe is specially formulated to help keep indoor felines lean, even though they get less physical activity compared to their outdoor counterparts.